 Part of our business strategy is to primarily focus on our long-term growth.
-As a result, our profitability may be lower in the near term than it would be if our strategy were to maximize short-term profitability.
+As a result, even as we prudently manage expenses as we invest in our business, our profitability may be lower in the near term than it would be if our strategy were to maximize short-term profitability.
 Significant expenditures on sales and marketing efforts, and expenditures on growing our cloud platform and expanding our research and development, each of which we intend to continue to invest in, may not ultimately grow our business or cause long-term profitability.
 If we are ultimately unable to achieve profitability at the level anticipated by industry or financial analysts and our stockholders, our stock price may decline.